Registrations are now open for CarpentryCon 2018 in Dublin. The event will take place from 30th May to 1st June 2018.

-Library Carpentry introduces librarians to the fundamentals of computing and provides them with a platform for further self-directed learning, based on similar initiatives Software Carpentry and Data Carpentry.
+Library Carpentry introduces librarians, repository and research data managers, metadata librarians and other information workers to fundamental skills around coding and data analysis and provides them with a platform for further self-directed learning, based on the the Software Carpentry and Data Carpentry progr